MonsisGit/MyRobot/README.md

     0.0955    0.0955    0.0955    0.0955
     1.0000    1.0000    1.0000    1.0000
 ```
 Disable all motors.
 This is necessary to free up the com port.
 If you forgot to do this and clear the robot object, it will fail at reinitialization.
-To fix this unplug the robots USB cable and clear the workspace
+To fix this unplug the robots USB cable and clear the workspace.
 ```
 robot.disable_motors();
 ```